- Turkey, Iznik, c. 1573

 The central composition in various colours is framed by stylised cloud scrolls forming a serpentine ribbon that encloses a lotus flower, in a trilobed loop.
 From the central motif spirals of slender branches with leaves, blossom buds and hatayi motifs unfold (festoons of flowers of Chinese inspiration).
 The utilisation of the same, highly dynamic, decorative scheme on all the tympanums, leads to the assumption that an identical design, probably created by the imperial palace workshops, was used for all.

-The Arts of Islam, exhibition catalogue, The Arts Council of Great Britain, London (Hayward Gallery), 1976, p.
+The Arts of Islam, exhibition catalogue.
+London: The Arts Council of Great Britain (Hayward Gallery), 1976, p.
 270.

 New York 1999

-“Only the Best”.
-Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue, Katharine Baetjer e James David Draper (eds.) – New York (The Metropolitan Museum of Art), 1999, p.
-69, no. 31, colourpl.
+Katharine Baetjer and James David Draper (eds.), 'Only the Best'.
+Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
+New York: The Metropolitan Museum of Art, 1999, p.
+69, cat.
+31.

 Un jardín encantado.
-Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue, Madrid (Fundación Santander Central Hispano), 2001, p.
-64-65, no. 18, colourpl.
+Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue.
+Madrid: Fundación Santander Central Hispano, 2001, pp. 64–5, no. 18.

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2001, p.
 50, cat.
 33.